devpramoth/ETHBalance-TransactionChecker/README.md

 # ETHBalance-TransactionChecker

-Python Script to extract balance and transactions for multiple addresses from file
+Python Script to extract balance and transactions for multiple addresses from a file.